 My name is Amr Metwali, DC.
 I am a rehab chiropractor providing patient-centered treatment focused around movement.
 My passion for health and wellness started while growing up in Iowa, where I played competitive club soccer.

-After graduating from Iowa state with an exercise science degree, there was still a gap knowledge best help clients.
-I pursued a master’s degree in Kinesiology in 2018 from Southern Illinois University, with coursework in Sport Psychology, Exercise Physiology & Nutrition.
+After graduating from Iowa state with an exercise science degree in 2016, I wanted to understand the human body further.
+I pursued a master’s degree in Kinesiology from Southern Illinois University, with coursework in Sport Psychology, Exercise Physiology & Nutrition.

 HOW I FOUND CHIROPRACTIC